Grizzlies top Bucks 128-115 as they start fast on long trip

 Grizzlies: This marked the Grizzlies’ first appearance in Milwaukee since Nov.
 14, 2018.
 The Grizzlies beat Milwaukee 116-113 that night to become the first team to defeat the Bucks in Fiserv Forum. … Brandon Clarke missed a second straight game with a sore right hip.
 The Grizzlies also were missing De’Anthony Melton (sore left leg) and Justise Winslow (sore right thigh).
 Winslow last played on March 27 and Melton last played on April 4. … Killian Tillie went to the locker room early in the second quarter with a cut to his mouth but eventually returned to the game.

 Bucks: Donte DiVincenzo missed a second straight game due to a sprained right toe.
-Bryn Forbes replaced him in the starting lineup. … The Bucks were at home for just the second time in the last 11 games.
+Forbes replaced him in the starting lineup. … The Bucks were at home for just the second time in the last 11 games.
 They went 3-3 on a six-game trip, returned home to lose to Charlotte on April 9 and then won three straight on the road.

 UP NEXT